harvestingmoon/parkingvision/README.md

 Paper Proposal (https://docs.google.com/document/d/1NV1VlkR4sk11ETLrla_ulTUpd2XuEsjQyfWmCOAJ_nQ/edit?usp=sharing)

 Today, traditional parking lot sensors use radar sensors and technologies such as ultrasonic sensors, magnetometers and multi-agent systems.
-(IOT sensors) The combination of all these parking space availability sensors can then range from $300 to $500 (source: https://www.itskrs.its.dot.gov/node/209110).
+(IOT sensors) The combination of all these parking space availability sensors can then range from $300 to $500 per Parking Lot (source: https://www.itskrs.its.dot.gov/node/209110).

 ParkingVision aims to solve this issue by utilizing CV.
 By arranging the cameras at specific angles , ParkingVision is able to utilize the footage and automatically detect which lots are empty and which lots are taken through the PeekingDuck pipeline.